fhtino/aspnetcorehosting/README.md

 ![](_imgs/iis_login.png)

-The username of the authenticated user is visibile in C# as usual, through HttpContext.User.Identity.
+The username of the authenticated user is visible in C# as usual, through HttpContext.User.Identity.
 This work with in-prc and out-of-proc hosted application.

 ```
 Hello AspNetCore IIS-IN